craigwatson/puppet-vmwaretools/README.markdown

 ##Usage

+The mechanism can be customised by declaring the module with `archive_url` and `archive_md5` parameters (default is to use Puppet filebuckets).

-To specify a non-default version, working directory and HTTP URL:
+To specify a non-default version, working directory and HTTP URL (other variables can be viewed and/or modified in `manifests/init.pp`):

     class { 'vmwaretools':
       version     => '8.6.5-621624',